Make the most of MagSafe with this iPhone 12 mini cases

 Bargain silicone: YIQUTECH Silicone Case Compatible with iPhone 12 Mini, MagSafe Charger

 This soft silicone case is modeled after the Apple iPhone 12 mini Silicone Case with MagSafe, giving you a similar look (sans Apple logo) for less.
-Choose from a few color options.
+The soft, grippy texture will feel comfortable in your hand and help prevent drops.

 Classic OtterBox: iPhone 12 mini Symmetry Series+ Case with MagSafe